sendahug/send-hug-backend/API_DOCS.md

 **Returns**: An object containing:
   - Success (Boolean) - a success value.
-  - userReports (list) - A list of paginated user reports.
+  - userReports (List) - A list of paginated user reports.
   - totalUserPages (Number) - the total number of pages of user reports.
-  - postReports (list) - A list of paginated post reports.
+  - postReports (List) - A list of paginated post reports.
   - totalPostPages (Number) - the total number of pages of post reports.

 **Expected Errors**: None.